Paul Bunyan Road Association

 What’s Being Done about Coastal Storm Damage?

-Attend the next Community Meeting on Saturday, November 16, to Find Out.
+Attend the next Community Meeting on Saturday, June 14, for an update.

-Recent winter storms have brought the issues of sea level rise, storm surge and coastal flooding and erosion to our immediate attention here on the Corea Peninsula.
-These storms, particularly on January 10 and 13, 2024, caused extensive damage across the coastal zone of Gouldsboro.
+Winter storms have brought the issues of sea level rise, storm surge and coastal flooding and erosion to our immediate attention here on the Corea Peninsula.
+The storms of January 2024 caused extensive damage across the coastal zone of Gouldsboro.
+A committee of local citizens has come together to proactively work towards a safer future for all of us.

 The Gouldsboro Coastal Resilience Committee has secured a grant from Maine’s Governor’s office, with a match from the Town’s American Rescue Plan Act (ARPA) fund.
-This allows us to investigate alternative road solutions with the help of engineering professionals.
-The second of 4 meetings, planned with consultants Streamworks, will offer some options for possible coastal resilience improvements and look for responses and input from the community.
+This has allowed us to investigate alternative road solutions with the help of engineering professionals.
+The upcoming meeting in Corea will address the FEMA-funded repair of the Crowley Island Road curve, and design/permitting work on the Corea Road/Francis Pound Road junction.

 The 2024 Annual Meeting & Picnic was Great!